Mark Blount

-Mark D. Blount (/ˈblʌnt/ BLUNT-'; born November 30, 1975) is an American retired professional basketball center with four teams in the National Basketball Association between 2000 and 2009.
+Mark D. Blount (/ˈblʌnt/ BLUNT-'; born November 30, 1975) is an American former professional basketball center with four teams in the National Basketball Association between 2000 and 2009.

 Career

 Blount spent his freshman year of high school in Summerville, South Carolina, playing for Summerville High School.
-He then transferred to Oak Hill Academy.
-He then went to Dobbs Ferry High School for his senior year and was named Mr. Basketball for Westchester County.
-He played his collegiate basketball at the University of Pittsburgh before being drafted 54th overall in the 1997 NBA Draft by the Seattle SuperSonics, and spent three seasons in the minor American leagues.
+He then transferred to Oak Hill Academy in Virginia.
+He then went to Dobbs Ferry High School in Dobbs Ferry for his senior year and was named Mr. Basketball for Westchester County.
+He played his collegiate basketball at the University of Pittsburgh before being drafted 54th overall in the 1997 NBA draft by the Seattle SuperSonics, and spent three seasons in the minor American leagues.

-He was first signed by the Boston Celtics as a free agent on August 1, 2000 and led the team with 76 blocks that season, the most by a Celtics rookie since Kevin McHale in 1980–81.
+He was first signed by the Boston Celtics as a free agent on August 1, 2000, and led the team with 76 blocks that season, the most by a Celtics rookie since Kevin McHale in 1980–81.

 During the 2003–04 NBA season, Blount put up 10.3 points, 7.2 rebounds, and 1.29 blocks per game in 29.3 minutes per game.
 He had a 28-point, 21-rebound game vs. the Orlando Magic on March 1, 2004.
 Following the season, Blount signed a six-year, $41 million contract with the Celtics.